|Persons with Disabilities|

 Artistic Quality: The extent to which an artistic activity demonstrates quality through one or more of the following considerations: artistic intent, inquiry, competency, authenticity, process or impact.

 Arts Education: The extent to which the applicant organization can demonstrate strategies designed to transfer specific training, skills, abilities and/or knowledge in the arts through publically recognized standards (e.g. workshop leader has appropriate experience; education standards are integrated if a school-based activity.)

 Community Engagement: The extent to which the applicant can demonstrate:

 - An active, two-way and ongoing relationship between the applicant and the community in the planning, participation and evaluation of the proposed project;

 - Efforts towards community inclusion such as ensuring fair access and a diversity in participants including individuals with disabilities and other underserved populations.

-Organizational Excellence: The extent to which the applicant organization can demonstrate clarity on desired programming outcomes and/or impact; sound fiscal management and administrative policies; an inclusive and consultative program planning process; demonstrable commitment to continuous improvement, and preservation and development of the art form.
+Organizational Excellence: The extent to which the applicant organization can demonstrate sound fiscal management and administrative policies and a demonstrable commitment to continuous improvement, preservation, and development of the art form.